Research Report: Keeping Women Active in Winter - Barriers to Participation - Women In Sport

 • Activity levels for both men and women decline in November, before dipping to the lowest level between December and February.

-• A higher proportion of women drop out compared to men.
+• higher proportion of women drop out compared to men.

 • The dropout rate from autumn to winter increases with age for women.